calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 This could even have importance in determining habitability in extreme (in other words, realistic) warming scenarios.

-This system also, because of it's edge cases, illustrates some intresting climate factors that may not be obvious on the Koppen.
+This system also, because of its edge cases, illustrates some intresting climate factors that may not be obvious on the Koppen.

 For example, why do people live in greenland when a place like Nuuk, Greenland is an ET or tundra climate on the Koppen scale?